-If your company is planning to invest in a custom mobile app, it’s important to have a big picture view of your ongoing expenses…beyond the initial capital expenditure.
+If your company is planning to invest in a custom mobile app, it’s important to have a big picture view of your ongoing app maintenance costs…beyond the initial capital expenditure.

 We want to help you with that.

-Your ongoing cost of ownership includes several categories of service.
-Some, or all, will apply to your organization: routine maintenance, new features, help desk support, hosting and training.
+Your ongoing cost of owning an app includes items in several categories.
+Some, or all, of these will apply to your organization: routine maintenance, bug fixes, technical debt, new features, hosting, help desk support and training.

-Let’s look at each of these in more depth.
+Let’s look at the ongoing costs of a custom app in more depth.

-It’s common knowledge that cars need maintenance (oil changes, tire rotations), and homes need maintenance (a new roof, HVAC cleaning), software is no different.
+It’s common knowledge that cars need maintenance (oil changes, tire rotations), and homes need maintenance, software is no different.

-You should plan to have your developer on retainer for a certain number of hours each month (or quarter) to handle the typical maintenance items I’ll cover below.
-The cost of the maintenance retainer will vary depending on the complexity of your app, so this is something to discuss with your developer.
+You should plan to have your app designing company on retainer for a certain number of hours each month (or quarter) to handle the typical maintenance items I’ll cover below.
+The cost of maintaining an app will vary depending on the complexity of your app, so this is something to discuss with your developer.

-In the world of mobile apps, maintenance includes:
+In the world of mobile apps, routine app maintenance costs include:

 Fortunately, Google and Apple release beta versions to developers, in advance.
-This gives us time to test all our apps against the new OS, and fix any issues so that your users are not impacted when the OS update hits their phone.
+This gives us time to test your applications against the upcoming version, and proactively fix any issues so your users aren’t impacted.

-Ensure that the maintenance plans your developer offers includes this.
+Ensure that the app maintenance plans your developer offers include this:

 If you’re an Apple user you’ll remember when the company released their iPhone 6.
 The iPhone 6, and iPhones since then, are noticeably larger than previous generations.

-If you had owned an iOS app at that time, you would have needed to have your maintenance team test the app against the larger screen size to be sure the design scaled up.
+If you had owned an iOS app at that time, you would have needed to have your maintenance team review every feature of your app on the larger screen size to be sure the design scaled up.
 They would also need to submit an update to the app store listing with screenshots of your app at that larger size.

 Sometimes companies make the mistake of thinking version one of their app will include every feature they’ll ever want or need.
 That is not the case.
 Inevitably, users will make requests you did not anticipate and even your own team will have new ideas.

 This budget should be separate from your standard maintenance retainer.
-Please discuss this with your developer.
-Once the initial development is over you’ll all have a better idea of what the next year of updates may look like and your developer can make suggestions based on their very thorough familiarity of your code base, your approximate yearly budget and what is most important to your team, and users.
+Please discuss this with your app developer.
+Once the initial mobile app development is over you’ll all have a better idea of what the next year of updates may look like.
+Your developer can also make suggestions based on their very thorough familiarity with your code base, your approximate yearly budget and what is most important to your team, and users.

-Depending on the size of your support department, and the number of users who will have your app, you may be able to piggy back on the support team you already have.
+Depending on the size of your existing technical support department, and the number of users who will have your app, you may be able to piggyback on the support team you already have.